 AARP (The American Association of Retired Persons) is the country’s largest nonprofit, nonpartisan organization that helps people chose how they live as they age.
 They focus on priorities for families such as health security, financial stability, and personal fulfillment.
 Their commitment to diversity, equity and inclusion is demonstrated by their support of NICOA as a conference sponsor and partner on webinars and other important educational endeavors.

-The Alzheimer’s Association (AA) is committed to ending Alzheimer’s disease and related dementias (ADRD).
+The Alzheimer’s Association (AA) partners with NICOA to promote Alzheimer’s awareness and care and support resources to American Indian and Alaska Native individuals from over 570 tribes across the country.
+The AA is committed to ending Alzheimer’s disease and related dementias (ADRD).
 It is the leading voluntary health organization in Alzheimer’s care, support, and research.
-Collaboration aimed at raising awareness of ADRD in Indian Country has led to presentations at the NICOA conference and a series of educational webinars led by a (AA) Native community educator.
+Collaboration aimed at raising awareness of ADRD in Indian Country has led to presentations at the NICOA conference and a series of educational webinars led by an AA Native community educator.

 Made up of six national organizations representing a growing majority of millions of older people throughout the U.S., the Diverse Elders Coalition (DEC) advocates for policies and programs that improve aging in racially and ethnically diverse communities.
 NICOA has been a longtime member of the organization and works with the DEC on a variety of issues, including contributing to a curriculum to aid health care and social service providers in meeting the needs of diverse family caregivers.